Life

 So, forget about TOEFL.
 They suck.
 UoPeople allows you to take a course called ENGL 0101 English Composition 1.
 Pass that with an average of 73% or higher, and your English proficiency is proven.

 They also ask you to show them the room you are in.
-You turn your computer around and point the camera to the four walls surrounding you so that they can see you do not have cheat notes stuck to the wall, ceiling, floor, or anywhere else.
+You turn your computer around and point the camera at the four walls surrounding you so that they can see you do not have cheat notes stuck to the wall, ceiling, floor, or anywhere else.

 As with the weekly quizzes, the exams also consist of multiple-choice questions.
 Once I finished the exam, I submitted it, disconnected the session from ProctorU, and opened a survey.
 I filled it out and checked my marks.
 It's not 100%, but it's not too bad either.